-Thus we may assume that $\C_c=\C$, i.e., that every graph in $\C$ is contained in a connected graph in $\C$.
+If $\C_c=\C$, then every graph in $\C$ is contained in a connected graph in $\C$.
 In this case, we prove by induction on $|V(G)|$ that every quasi-threshold graph $G$ is contained in $\C$.
 The base case $|V(G)|=1$ is trivial, as $\C$ is nonempty.
 Now suppose that $|V(G)|\ge 2$.
 If $G$ is a disjoint union then we are done because $\C$ is closed under disjoint unions.
 Otherwise, $G=H\ast K_1$ for a graph $H$ which lies in $\C$ by induction.
 Again because $\C$ is closed under disjoint unions, $H\cup K_1\in\C$, and because $\C=\C_c$, $H\cup K_1$ is contained as an induced subgraph in a connected graph in $\C$.
 Finally, because every connected cograph is a join, we see that $\C$ contains $(H\cup K_1)\ast K_1$, and thus also $G$, as desired. \end{proof}

-In the case where $\C$ is closed under neither disjoint unions nor joins there is only one possibility, as our next lemma establishes.
+The remaining case is that where $\C$ is closed under neither disjoint unions nor joins.
+Our proof of Theorem~\ref{thm-lcw-main} will seek a minimal counterexample, and since cographs are wqo, we can appeal to Theorem~\ref{thm-wqo-folklore} (d) to establish that a minimal counterexample must be atomic.
+Consequently, we can restrict the following lemma to atomic subclasses of cographs.

-\begin{lemma} Let $\C$ be an atomic subclass of cographs.
+\begin{lemma} Let $\C$ be an infinite atomic subclass of cographs.
 If $\C$ is closed under neither disjoint unions nor joins then it is contained in the inflation of the threshold graphs by a proper subclass $\D\subsetneq\C$. \end{lemma} \begin{proof} Let $\C$ be an atomic subclass of cographs which is closed under neither disjoint unions nor joins.
 For every graph $G\in\C$, let $\U_G^+$ denote the set

 of those graphs whose disjoint unions with $G$ lie in $\C$.
 We further define the set